The Millennium Earl

-I finally did it...
 So much blood, sweat and tears, so many headaches and long nights.
-DX I'm quite happy with how the costume turned out, but if I had had more time it would certainly be better...
+DX I think this turned out okay, but if I had had more time it would certainly be better...
 I finished it in only a month, maybe even less.
-But I think it's good for a rushed job.
-XD
+I'm going to do a remake for myself later.

-I made my boyfriend wear it and while our costumes were quite popular and loved, I'm not sure what he thought about it for real.
-XD First of all, he refused to ever wear the three-dimensional eyes I made for the mask, haha.
-But still, it was very kind of him to wear it for me.
-DX For his first costume it was probably a little too rough but he survived.
-XD
+I made my thief of an ex wear it and while our costumes were quite popular and loved, I'm not sure what he thought about it for real.
+First of all, he refused to ever wear the three-dimensional eyes I made for the mask, haha.

 I love the fabric I found for the coat...
 I wanted a creamy color, not a greyish beige but a yellowish one.
 It's exactly the color I had in mind and worked perfectly.
 I crafted my own patterns and sewed most of it in one day.
 The coat does have lots of buttonholes, and buttonholes are my worst nightmare when it comes to sewing and crafting...
 I'm not perfectly happy with how they turned out but they'll do.
 They're not that horrible.
 XD I did totally mess up the collar though, due to the rushing, lol.
 The buttons were originally a cream color but I wanted gold ones, so I painted them.

 I knew from the start that I wouldn't find a fabric I like for the shirt, so I made it from white cotton and painted the stripes on.
 It was surprisingly difficult, actually, to figure out how to get the best result.
 I ended up using masking tape.
 It took much longer than I had thought which was another reason for me to fall behind schedule.
 But, I like how it looks.
-I had no time to add wire to the collar to make it stand up as planned, but I'll fix it if he ever ends up re-wearing the costume.
+I had no time to add wire to the collar to make it stand up as planned lol.

 Under the costume he wears a lightly stuffed fat suit, that was rather simple to make but I got very nervous with it, as it's the part that gives him the shape of the character.
 It turned out rather well anyway.
 DX